Contactless Bank cards

 Alternatively, please use another contactless bank card or travel card, such as SimplyGo EZ-Link card or NETS FlashPay card.

-You will see the following messages (as shown in the pictures below) when multiple contactless cards (e.g. Mastercard, NETS, Visa, EZ-Link, NETS FlashPay or Concession cards) are detected at the fare gates or card readers, and you will not be able to enter/exit the station/bus.
+You will see the following messages (as shown in the pictures below) when multiple contactless cards (e.g. American Express, Mastercard, NETS, Visa, EZ-Link, NETS FlashPay or Concession cards) are detected at the fare gates or card readers, and you will not be able to enter/exit the station/bus.
 Please take out the card you intend to use from your wallet or bag so that you tap only one contactless card at the fare device to enter and exit, and always tap in and out with the same card.

 multiple-cards.png